 Visitors want great content but also want to know who it is that’s producing that content.

-Knowing this I’ve been very slow in adding a post about myself, why, well what and how do you tell visitors about who you are and what do you add in, what do you leave out?
+Knowing this I’ve been very slow in adding a post about myself.
+What do you tell visitors about who you are and what part of my Ice Hockey life do you add in, what do you leave out?

 Fast forward two years, I had married and transferred from the Nottingham branch to the company’s rather run down depot in Sheffield where, as manager, I increased business by 800% over 5 years.